 Online Care Referral Form

 Anyone can refer a student to the Care Team via the online care referral form, including faculty, staff, students, family members, and others who believe a student might benefit from additional resources and support.

-Individuals can also share concerns directly with Assistant Dean for Student Support Britt Q. Hoover by emailing email@example.com or calling 503/777-7521.
+Individuals can also share and consult about concerns directly with Assistant Dean for Student Support Britt Q. Hoover by emailing firstname.lastname@example.org or calling 503/777-7521.

 Referrals are reviewed during normal business hours and are not monitored after hours, on weekends, or during official college holidays.
 For emergency or urgent situations involving risk of harm to self or others, please call Reed Community Safety at 503-788-6666 or 911.

 What sort of behaviors, situations or concerns are appropriate for me to refer?

 There are often indicators that a student is experiencing distress long before a situation escalates to a crisis.
 The presence of one of the following indicators alone does not necessarily mean that the student is experiencing severe distress; look for grouping, frequency and severity of these behaviors.